evanwills/pop-toast/README.md

 > __Note also:__ If the user's browser doesn't support local storage or
 >           the user has blocked local storage, this will have no
 >           effect.

-### ``

-Normally, when the close button is clicked the toast just vanishes.
-If `hideonreload` is TRUE, an entry is added to local storage to prevent a toast with the same ID from being rendered after reload or when loaded on a different page.

 ### `moretxt`